 At the end of the 18-month programme, you will be given the opportunity (in consultation with us) to stay with MDS to complete further training, again combining work placements with a qualification.
 Our members will also be invited to make offers of permanent roles to trainees, so you may be able to choose to continue training or accept a permanent position.

 When you have finished training, we anticipate that every individual will secure employment, as they do on our long-established graduate programme.
 MDS alumni now number over 500 and hold senior positions in many leading businesses.
 We keep in touch with our alumni through regular updates and networking opportunities.

 To be considered for MDS, you will need to demonstrate that you have relevant experience and transferrable skills.
 These do not have to be gained in an academic institution, they can be through work or other activities you have undertaken.
 The important thing is that we can see your potential.

 This is a fast-paced industry in which salaries are rising quickly.
-Trainees are employed by MDS at £22,000 per annum, rising to £23,000 after the first year.
-If you are hard-working and motivated, then a career in food industry operations could be very rewarding.
+Trainees are employed by MDS at £24,000 per annum, rising to £25,000 after the first year with an additional tax-free £500 relocation allowance per secondment move.
+If you are hard-working and motivated, then a career in food industry operations could be very rewarding.#